Broad-billed hummingbird

-The broad-billed hummingbird (Cynanthus latirostris) is a small-sized hummingbird that resides in Mexico and the southwestern United States.
+The broad-billed hummingbird (Cynanthus latirostris) is a small hummingbird that resides in Mexico and the southwestern United States.
 Males and females have different features (see sexual dimorphism).
 The juveniles resemble the female adult more than the male adult.
-The broad-billed hummingbird is a bright coloured bird with a broad and bright red bill.
+The broad-billed hummingbird is a bright green bird.
+The broad, red bill in both sexes and the male's blue gorget are useful for identification.
 The bird is also known for its other common names – the Colibrí Pico Ancho in Spanish and Colibri circé in French.
 It is more active during the day and less active during the night (see diurnality).

 Taxonomy

-There are around 360 described species of hummingbirds that can be further categorized into 9 different clades.
+There are around 360 described species of hummingbirds that can be further categorized into nine different clades.
 The Cynanthus genus falls under the emerald clade of hummingbirds.
 The emerald clade formed between 10 and 15 million years ago and has the largest diversity of species.
 The broad-billed hummingbird was formally described in 1827 by William Swainson based on specimens collected by William Bullock in México.
 Swainson coined the binomial name Cynanthus latirostris.
 Swainson specified the type locality as "Table land ?" where he included a question mark.
 This species probably does not occur there and in 1939 the American ornithologist Robert Moore designated the type locality as the Valley of Mexico near Mexico City.
 The species name combines the Latin latus meaning "broad" with -rostris meaning "-billed".